This briefing provides statistics on migration and housing in the UK.

 Both migrants and the UK born spend a higher share of their net incomes on rent if they live in London

-A key indicator of housing affordability is the rent-to-income ratio, which is calculated as the share of the household’s net (or post-tax) income spent on rent.
+A key indicator of housing affordability is the rent-to-income ratio, the share of the household’s net (or post-tax) income spent on rent.
 Net income includes the housing benefit that some renters receive.

-In the years 2019 to 2020, the median rent-to-income ratio in the UK was 23% for households living in social housing and 29% for those who rented privately, according to UKHLS survey data.
-In general, the shares of net income that migrants and the UK born were spending on rent were not dramatically different, and in both cases were higher in London than in the rest of the UK (Figure 4).
-The highest share of income spent on rent was found among EU-born households renting privately in London (41%) (see Figure 5).
-Households that include UK-born and foreign-born adults had the lowest rent-to-income ratios in most cases.
+In 2021 and 2022, the median rent-to-income ratio in the UK was 21% for households living in social housing and 28% for those who rented privately, according to UKHLS survey data (Figure 5).
+In general, the shares of net income that the foreign- and UK-born were spending on rent were not dramatically different, although households that included both UK- and foreign-born adults had lower rent-to-income ratios.
+In most cases, the proportion of income spent on rent was higher in London than in the rest of the UK.

 Figure 5